 All Nebraska Lottery prizes must be claimed within 180 days of the date of the drawing.
 All prizes from Scratch games must be claimed within 180 days from the game's date of closure.

-Nebraska Lottery prizes worth $500 or less can be claimed by mail or from any authorized retailer.
+Prizes worth $500 or less may also be paid out by any authorized retailer.
 Prizes worth between $501 and $19,999 need to be redeemed by mail or at a regional claim center in Grand Island, Norfolk, North Platte, Omaha or Scottsbluff.
 If you've really won it big and picked up a prize worth $20,000 or more, then you'll need to redeem it in person at the Nebraska Lottery offices in Lincoln.

 Any prize worth $5,000 or more will have federal taxes withheld at a rate of 25 percent as well as Nebraska state taxes at five percent.